 Getting your pitches ready for use is an important task and pitch maintenance activity can now take place if social-distancing and hygiene measures are implemented and observed.
+Making the right plans now will set you up for success when football can safely resume.
 You can get all the advice and guidance you need by joining the Football Foundation Groundskeeping Community here.